Melokawka/Life-Expectancy-Regression-Analysis/README.md

 # Conclusions

-The application of fuzzification did not address the core nature of the problem - it remained a regression task, and converting it into classification did not provide significant benefits.
+Fuzzification of the Life Expectancy parameter did not simplify the problem - it remained a regression task, and converting it into classification did not provide significant benefits.

 Imbalanced classes (especially the smallest class 1) negatively affected classification performance - the model tended to assign samples to more frequent classes.